theopenlane/core/docs/oauth-integrations.md

 ## Overview

-The OAuth integration system provides a secure, organization-scoped mechanism for users to authorize OpenLane to access their third-party accounts (GitHub, Slack, etc.).
+The OAuth integration system provides a secure, organization-scoped mechanism for users to authorize Openlane to access their third-party accounts (GitHub, Slack, etc.).
 This enables features like:

 - Repository access and management via GitHub
 - Team communication through Slack